bizzaccelerator/corn-yield-prediction/README.md

 The solution is implemented as a Python-based predictive service designed to estimate corn yields using survey data from farmers.
 It is deployed as a web application, enabling office teams to process survey data and predict expected corn yields for the current season, so they can take actions to reduce food insecurity in the county.

 ![Solution](https://github.com/bizzaccelerator/corn-yield-prediction/blob/main/Images/Solution.JPG)
-Photo: Diagram of the solution engineered.
+Photo: Diagram of the prediction service disposed.

 ### _Rationale behind the solution:_